About your kidneys

 - are over 65

-- have a urinary catheter fitted (a tube that takes urine from your bladder out of your body)
+- have a catheter (tube) that takes urine out of your body from your bladder

 - have a weakened immune system – for example, if you have HIV/AIDS (which reduces your ability to fight infection)